ashzhang1/SpotiPie/README.md

 This will process will take within six weeks.
 HURRY UP SPOTIFY!

 ## Future Improvements List
-- Need to add more information to the graphs
-- Need to make webapp dynamic to any screen size.
+- Need to make the webapp responsive to smaller screen sizes.

 ## Concluding Comments
 This website is my first serious React.js project.
 Leading up I have not had much experience and have learnt heaps along this journey.